fernnguyen/transkit/DEVELOPER.md

 # Developer Guide

-This guide provides an overview of the technical architecture of BangBang Translate to help developers understand how the extension works.
+This guide provides an overview of the technical architecture of TransKit to help developers understand how the extension works.

 ## Architecture Overview

-BangBang Translate is built using the **Chrome Extension Manifest V3** architecture.
+TransKit is built using the **Chrome Extension Manifest V3** architecture.
 It consists of three main components:

 1.  **Content Script** (`src/content-script.js`):
     - Runs in the context of web pages.